Expenditure items can vary significantly from one activity to another. Any legitimate expense that is eligible can be included in the budget.

 Costs associated with transporting people, equipment or goods.
 Eligible items may include fares (taxi, airplane, bus etc.), tolls, land or air freight, and vehicle hire.

 This program does not fund 100% of your activity costs.
-You must demonstrate at least 20% income or your application will be ineligible.
+You must demonstrate at least 20% income, which may include in-kind support, or your application will be ineligible.

 Eligible income Items